 '''

 destroy(This :: wxGridCellChoiceEditor()) -> ok

-Destroys the object.

 '''

 wxGridCellEditor

 This class is responsible for providing and manipulating the in-place edit controls for the grid.
 Instances of wxGridCellEditor (actually, instances of derived classes since it is an abstract class) can be associated with the cell attributes for individual cells, rows, columns, or even for the entire grid.